fed-franz/btcutils/README.md

 # blockchain-code
-Scripts and tools for Bitcoin, Colored Coins and other blockchains
+Scripts and tools for Bitcoin, Colored Coins and other Bitcoin-based blockchains